shohinirheasarkar/DualStream/README.md

 At this stage, the repo has a working end-to-end prototype of the main idea: take observed calcium traces, separate them into fast and slow latent dynamics, and use the fast latent stream to estimate a directed connectivity matrix.

-The current version does **not** use full Mamba yet.
+The current version doesn't use full Mamba yet.
 Instead, it uses lightweight GRU-based temporal modules as a prototype version of the fast and slow sequence models.
-This lets the full idea run end-to-end while keeping the code understandable and easy to debug.
 The long-term plan is to replace these GRU modules with true selective state-space / Mamba blocks.

 ---